anttieskola/anttieskola/README.md

 💖 C# Devotee 💖

 C# courses through my veins—fueling every wild project I conjure.
 Then there’s Rust: a steamy affair turned full-on obsession with its ruthless power and finesse, but I have given up on it.
+Have coded all my life from Assembly, Graphical calculators, Turbo Pascal, C, C++, VB6, Java, C# and Rust.
+Maybe more, but these came into mind.

 Day Gig: Crushing it with VB.NET and TypeScript, wielding Angular like a front-end warlord.
 Still rocking .NET—and loving every damn minute.